rjungemann/simple-commonjs/README.markdown

 Still, this library is very simple, and will allow you to develop your node.js libraries and your browser JS libraries in relatively the same way.

+This latest version has support for multiple load paths as well as automatic module caching.

+This library has no dependencies and should play nicely with JQuery and other libs.
+It should work in IE6+, Firefox, and WebKit-based browsers.
+The demonstration index.html file requires a browser with the "console.log" function and therefore won't work with versions of IE before version 9.

 Setup
 =====

+If you have an installation of Ruby with the Sinatra gem, you can run `rackup config.ru` in this directory and then access http://localhost:9292 in your browser.

-If you're running a Mac, drop this directory into your ~/Sites directory, then navigate to http://localhost/~username/simple-commonjs/index.html
+If you're running a Mac, you can drop the public directory into your ~/Sites directory, then navigate to http://localhost/~username/simple-commonjs/index.html

-If you have an installation of Apache, drop it into a served directory (such as /var/www).
+If you have an installation of Apache, you can drop the public directory into a served directory (such as /var/www).

 Example
 =======